Fascial Sequencing for the Equestrian Athlete

+Dr. Wang is an avid rider who found solace and peace in horses after she stopped dancing.
+She finds nature, connection, and love in horses and equestrianism.
 Dr. Wang specializes in fascial dysfunctions that contribute to equestrian injuries.
 Dr. Wang has extensive experience with all types of athletes using Regenerative Medicine including prolotherapy, plasma-rich platelet (PRP) injections, Fascial Layer Specific Hydromanipulation (FLuSH) and dynamic musculoskeletal ultrasound imaging.

 Drs.
 Ward and Wang have taken this unique and successful concierge service into the show environment to provide access to direct, on-site services to the equestrian athlete.

 Equestrian arts are a popular recreational and competitive sport in the United States..(1) The sport has a high burden of injury with a total prevalence of 85.8%(2) and a 1-year prevalence of 26.6%.(3) Blunt traumas make up a large proportion of these traumas(5–7) with a high proportion resulting in serious injury requiring surgery.(4)